grew-nlp/grew_doc/content/doc/grs.md

       | If (S, S_1, S_2)      % If S is productive then it is equivalent to S_1 else it is equivalent to S_2
 ~~~

-Other constructor are provided for some strategies
+Other constructors are provided for some strategies:
 ~~~grew
   Empty ≜ Seq()               % The Empty strategy always returns the input graph Try (S) ≜ If (S, S, Empty)  % Equivalent to S if S is productive else it returns the input graph